rnd195/marp-community-themes/README.md

    - URL example: `https://raw.githubusercontent.com/rnd195/marp-community-themes/live/themes/theme_name.css`
    - Local path example: `./assets/theme_name.css` (theme needs to be somewhere in the project's directory)

-4. Enable the theme in the front-matter of the Markdown document
+4. Enable the theme in the front-matter of the Markdown document, i.e., write the following at the very beginning of the Markdown document:

 ```
 ---